DeepMyst/DeepMyst-MCP/README.md

       "command": "uv",
       "args": [
         "run",
-        "C:/Users/username/Documents/DeepMyst-MCP/deepmyst_mcp.py"
-      ],
-      "env": {
-        "DEEPMYST_API_KEY": "your-deepmyst-api-key"
+        "path/to/deepmyst_mcp.py",
+        "--stdio"
+      ]
     }
   }
 }
-}
 ```

-Make sure to replace the file path and API key with your actual values, then save and restart Claude Desktop.
+3. Save the file and restart Claude Desktop

 ## Tools and Capabilities